Cinemark Holdings, Inc. (NYSE:CNK) Receives Average Rating of “Hold” from Analysts

-Shares of Cinemark Holdings, Inc. (NYSE:CNK – Get Rating) have received an average recommendation of “Hold” from the ten brokerages that are currently covering the firm, MarketBeat reports.
-Three research analysts have rated the stock with a sell recommendation, one has assigned a hold recommendation and five have given a buy recommendation to the company.
-The average twelve-month target price among brokerages that have issued a report on the stock in the last year is $15.56.
+Shares of Cinemark Holdings, Inc. (NYSE:CNK – Get Rating) have been assigned a consensus rating of “Hold” from the ten brokerages that are currently covering the company, MarketBeat Ratings reports.
+Three investment analysts have rated the stock with a sell rating, one has issued a hold rating and five have given a buy rating to the company.
+The average 1-year price objective among brokerages that have updated their coverage on the stock in the last year is $15.56.

-Several analysts have recently commented on the stock.
-Credit Suisse Group lowered shares of Cinemark from an “outperform” rating to an “underperform” rating and lowered their price target for the company from $25.00 to $9.00 in a research report on Wednesday, October 12th.
-Wells Fargo & Company lowered their price target on shares of Cinemark from $18.00 to $15.00 and set an “equal weight” rating on the stock in a research report on Monday, November 7th.
-B. Riley lowered their price target on shares of Cinemark from $16.00 to $13.00 and set a “buy” rating on the stock in a research report on Tuesday, January 3rd.
-Morgan Stanley reiterated an “overweight” rating and issued a $16.00 price target on shares of Cinemark in a research report on Tuesday, January 17th.
-Finally, StockNews.com lowered shares of Cinemark from a “hold” rating to a “sell” rating in a research report on Wednesday.
+A number of research firms have weighed in on CNK.
+B. Riley decreased their price objective on Cinemark from $16.00 to $13.00 and set a “buy” rating on the stock in a report on Tuesday, January 3rd.
+Morgan Stanley reaffirmed an “overweight” rating and set a $16.00 price objective on shares of Cinemark in a report on Tuesday, January 17th.
+JPMorgan Chase & Co. raised Cinemark from a “neutral” rating to an “overweight” rating and set a $15.00 price objective on the stock in a report on Thursday, January 12th.
+Credit Suisse Group downgraded Cinemark from an “outperform” rating to an “underperform” rating and decreased their price objective for the company from $25.00 to $9.00 in a report on Wednesday, October 12th.
+Finally, Wells Fargo & Company decreased their price objective on Cinemark from $18.00 to $15.00 and set an “equal weight” rating on the stock in a report on Monday, November 7th.

-In related news, Director Enrique Senior sold 35,054 shares of the firm’s stock in a transaction that occurred on Friday, December 9th.
-The shares were sold at an average price of $12.47, for a total transaction of $437,123.38.
-Following the sale, the director now owns 46,609 shares in the company, valued at $581,214.23.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+In related news, Director Enrique Senior sold 35,054 shares of the business’s stock in a transaction that occurred on Friday, December 9th.
+The shares were sold at an average price of $12.47, for a total value of $437,123.38.
+Following the completion of the transaction, the director now owns 46,609 shares in the company, valued at approximately $581,214.23.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
 10.00% of the stock is owned by company insiders.

-A number of hedge funds have recently made changes to their positions in CNK.
-Renaissance Technologies LLC boosted its holdings in shares of Cinemark by 80.7% in the 2nd quarter.
-Renaissance Technologies LLC now owns 2,410,700 shares of the company’s stock valued at $36,209,000 after purchasing an additional 1,076,300 shares during the last quarter.
-Charles Schwab Investment Management Inc. boosted its holdings in shares of Cinemark by 85.3% in the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 1,714,344 shares of the company’s stock valued at $29,624,000 after purchasing an additional 789,200 shares during the last quarter.
-Dimensional Fund Advisors LP boosted its holdings in shares of Cinemark by 45.4% in the 3rd quarter.
-Dimensional Fund Advisors LP now owns 1,761,472 shares of the company’s stock valued at $21,334,000 after purchasing an additional 550,129 shares during the last quarter.
-Vanguard Group Inc. boosted its holdings in shares of Cinemark by 3.2% in the 1st quarter.
-Vanguard Group Inc. now owns 11,649,459 shares of the company’s stock valued at $201,303,000 after purchasing an additional 359,501 shares during the last quarter.
-Finally, Polaris Capital Management LLC boosted its holdings in shares of Cinemark by 10.0% in the 2nd quarter.
-Polaris Capital Management LLC now owns 3,958,696 shares of the company’s stock valued at $59,460,000 after purchasing an additional 359,038 shares during the last quarter.
-Institutional investors and hedge funds own 98.99% of the company’s stock.
+Several institutional investors have recently bought and sold shares of CNK.
+Renaissance Technologies LLC raised its position in shares of Cinemark by 80.7% during the 2nd quarter.
+Renaissance Technologies LLC now owns 2,410,700 shares of the company’s stock valued at $36,209,000 after acquiring an additional 1,076,300 shares during the last quarter.
+Hodges Capital Management Inc. raised its position in shares of Cinemark by 183.2% during the 4th quarter.
+Hodges Capital Management Inc. now owns 1,616,358 shares of the company’s stock valued at $13,998,000 after acquiring an additional 1,045,565 shares during the last quarter.
+Charles Schwab Investment Management Inc. raised its position in shares of Cinemark by 85.3% during the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 1,714,344 shares of the company’s stock valued at $29,624,000 after acquiring an additional 789,200 shares during the last quarter.
+Dimensional Fund Advisors LP raised its position in shares of Cinemark by 45.4% during the 3rd quarter.
+Dimensional Fund Advisors LP now owns 1,761,472 shares of the company’s stock valued at $21,334,000 after acquiring an additional 550,129 shares during the last quarter.
+Finally, Vanguard Group Inc. raised its position in shares of Cinemark by 3.2% during the 1st quarter.
+Vanguard Group Inc. now owns 11,649,459 shares of the company’s stock valued at $201,303,000 after acquiring an additional 359,501 shares during the last quarter.
+Institutional investors own 98.99% of the company’s stock.

 About Cinemark